dmanjunath/gpt4-cli/README.md

 ## Overview

-This Python script is designed to interact with OpenAI's GPT-4 model.
+This Python script is designed to interact with OpenAI's GPT-4 model from the CLI.
+I wrote this to combine it with the power of bash and be able to concat files, generate data etc and send it to GPT-4 via the API directly instead of copy/pasting into the app.
+Also allows access to GPT-4 without the monthly subscription 🙂.

 It takes a user input, either as a string or a file, and sends it to the GPT-4 model as a prompt.
 The model's response is then printed to the console.

 ## Installation